This post may contains affiliate links. Read the full disclosure here.

 Looking for posh and pretentious names?
 This list is perfect for those who like high-sounding names, or perhaps those looking for the right name for a character in a story.

 I use the words pretentious and posh because the words concisely describe the style of ornate and preppy names.
-These are the descriptors someone may use to find name ideas in this style.
-I want this list to be easily accessible for someone looking for these high fashion names for their baby or story characters.
+These are the descriptors someone may use to look for name ideas in this high fashion style.

 Top 10 poshest names

 No time to read the whole article?
-Here are my top 10 pretentious names for the poshest babies.
+Here are my 10 most pretentious names for the poshest babies.

 What is a pretentious name?